EirikBirkeland/has-own-properties/README.md

 Extends Object with .hasOwnProperties – an array version of .hasOwnProperty.

-Returns boolean `true` if all specified properties are found.
+Returns boolean `true` if every specified property is found.

 ## Usage: